lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 # Implementation Considerations

-An ML-DSA.KeyGen seed (xi) is considered an acceptable alternative format for a keypair, or for the private key.
+An ML-DSA.KeyGen seed (xi) represents the RECOMMENDED format for storing and transmitting ML-DSA private keys.
+This format is explicitly permitted by {{FIPS204}} as an acceptable representation of a keypair.
 In particular, generating the seed in one cryptographic module and then importing or exporting it into another cryptographic module is allowed.
-The internal key generation functions of ML-KEM.KeyGen_Internal(d, z) {{FIPS204}} and ML-DSA.KeyGen_internal(xi) can be accessed for this purpose.
+The internal key generation function ML-DSA.KeyGen_internal(xi) can be accessed for this purpose.

 Note also that unlike other private key compression methods in other algorithms, expanding a private key from a seed is a one-way function, meaning that once a